Rent Subsidy Non-Disclosure Policy

 The Residential Tenancies Act 2010 provides that NCAT must make an order terminating a tenancy if the tenant has been found guilty, in a criminal proceeding, of an offence under Section 69 or 69A of the Housing Act 2001.

 Appeals and review of decisions

-If a tenant disagrees with a decision FACS Housing has made, they should first discuss their concerns with a Client Service Officer.
-The next step, if they still believe FACS Housing made an incorrect decision, is to ask for a formal review of the decision.
-For information on how reviews work, the tenant can ask the Client Service Officer for a copy of the fact sheet Appeals and reviewing decisions, or read the Client Service Delivery and Appeals Policy.
+If a tenant disagrees with a decision DCJ has made, they should first discuss their concerns with a Client Service Officer.
+The next step, if they still believe DCJ made an incorrect decision, is to ask for a formal review of the decision.
+For information on how reviews work, the tenant can ask the Client Service Officer for a copy of the fact sheet Appeals and reviewing decisions, or read the Client Service Delivery and Appeals policy.